cristianoc/arc-challenge/README.md

 2. **Decision Rules on Matched Objects**: The method enhances accuracy by detecting objects within the grid, matching them across examples, and applying decision rules that leverage these matches to predict the output size.

 3. **Regularized Regression**: In more complex cases, regularized regression is employed to refine predictions.
 This involves solving for weights and biases that best fit the observed data while adhering to regularization constraints.
-These constraints ensure the model remains simple, interpretable, and generalizable, leading to more accurate and reliable predictions of grid dimensions.
+By integrating this regression with the symbolic reasoning approach, the model ensures that selected transformations are both accurate and generalizable, leading to reliable predictions of grid dimensions.

 ## SizeARC: A Simplified ARC Challenge